RobertKozak/fluent-git/README.md

 1. create alias
 2. copy files to $HOME
 3. Restart shell or source .bash_aliases

+once those steps are done next time you ssh it will copy over the .bashrc-ssh file to the remote server as your new .bashrc which contains the new prompt

     _ssh(){
        scp -q -o LogLevel=QUIET $HOME/.bashrc-ssh $1:/home/robert.kozak/.bashrc